Zeioth/new-project.nvim/README.md

 # create-project.nvim
-A neovim plugin to create a new project
+A plugin that provide the command `:NewProject` to create a new project.

 ## Hello!
 This plugin is in conceptual phase.
 Check it out in a few months.